nikwithak/nikwithak/README.md

 ## Employment / Consulting

-If you are a recruiter or business hiring engineers, please reach out by email for a copy of my resume.
+If you are hiring as a recruiter or business, please reach out by email for a copy of my resume.

 ## Music